 DHS reveals dozens of MS-13, other gang members released by 'sanctuary' policies

-Dozens of gang members, some of whom belonged to the notorious MS-13 gang, were shielded from deportation and released due to "sanctuary" policies last year, according to newly released stats from the Department of Homeland Security.
+Dozens of gang members, some of whom belonged to the notorious MS-13, were shielded from deportation and released due to "sanctuary" policies last year, according to newly released stats from the Department of Homeland Security.

 The revelation could jolt the escalating "sanctuary" debate, especially in California where many of those gang members were located.